jomosquito/jomosquito/README.md

 I am a **Computer Science graduate from the University of Houston** with a specialization in **cybersecurity**, graduating in December 2025.

-I currently work as a **System Support Analyst at DCCM**, an engineering consulting firm in Houston, where I was recently named an **AI lead**.
+I currently work as a **System Support Analyst at DCCM**, an engineering consulting firm in Houston..
 I implemented Azure AI Document Intelligence with custom extraction models and develop enterprise applications serving 100+ employees.

 I enjoy solving complex problems through software development and exploring how AI can transform business operations.
 My passions include full-stack development, AI/ML implementation, and building tools that make real-world impact.